alexphredorg/WindInstrument/README.txt

-﻿This is a program for the Netduino (any version) that interfaces it to a Davis 6410 anenometer and outputs data using the WMV verb to a NMEA 0183 network.
+﻿This is a program for the Netduino (any version) that interfaces it to a Davis 6410 anenometer and outputs data using the MWV verb to a NMEA 0183 network.
 I use it for a masthead wind instrument on my sailboat.
 It is interfaced with Raymarine equipment through a Raymarine e7d chart plotter.